bz2/development-texts/README.md

 * [Mapping libraries](records/mapping_libraries.md) - decided to use [Openlayers](https://openlayers.org/).
 * [RDF in Postgres](records/postgres_rdf_json_querying.md) - decided to leave status quo for now.
+* [Working with upstreams](records/working_with_upstreams.md) - proposed process for working with and funding upstream projects.

 ## Postmortems